Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 The word “albino” conjures up the image of a white animal with reddish eyes.
 This is quite correct.
 With budgies, albinism manifests as one would expect of this condition.
-The bird's entire plumage is white; they also have pink legs and a pink cere (nose band that contains the nostrils), and the eyes appear markedly red.
+The bird's entire plumage is white; they also have pink legs and a pink cere (nose band that contains the nostrils), and their eyes appear markedly red.
 This variety is caused by the Ino gene, which removes melanin—the substance responsible for dark colours.

 The good news is that caring for an albino budgie is no different from any other.
 They don't have the skin or vision problems associated with the condition in other species, including humans.
-Some of these birds are even regular sized and have perfect plumage.
+Some of these birds are even regular-sized and have perfect plumage.